Spanish property and rental tax returns for non-residents

 are obliged to submit tax returns on a quarterly basis.
 If you are a

-citizen of an EU country, all expenditure relating the the rental of
+citizen of an EU country, Norway or Iceland all expenditure relating the the rental of

 the property (including mortgage interest) are deductible for tax

 If you are a citizen of a non-EU country, then the full amount of income that you receive is taxable with no allowances.
-The current tax rate for Spanish rental income earned by non-residents is 19% for residents of the EU/ EEA and 24% for others.
+The current tax rate for Spanish rental income earned by non-residents is 19% for residents of the EU, Norway or Iceland and 24% for others.

 Frequently asked questions

 All non-residents with Spanish property are obliged to submit